charlielin1988/100-days-of-code/log.md

 Finished iterator lessons
 **Thoughts:**
 did not finish javascript course today, but did get through iterators and understand them better than i used to. tomorrow i will finish the course by finishing up the project for iterators and moving onto objects

+### Day 9: Tuesdasy, August 23rd, 2022

+**Thoughts:**
+Got through most of objects in an hour.
+The syntax of pass by references needs review, as it is still a little confusing to me.